 When most people think of the best wine in the world, they tend to think of Italy, France, and Spain.
 The United States may or may not come to mind for some, but California’s Wine Country can definitely hold up against some of the other big wineries around the world.
 With more than 800 wineries in Northern California’s San Francisco Bay area, you’re sure to taste some delicious wine made with grapes grown at high altitudes.
 Napa Valley and Sonoma are two of the most popular wine regions, but all of Northern California’s wineries have so much more to offer than just delicious wine.

 The northernmost point of California’s Wine Country features the iconic redwood trees native to Northern California, Oregon, and Washington state.
 The Mendocino County wine area is one of the least crowded wineries with mild temperatures year-round.
 And let’s not leave out the beautiful scenery of Napa Valley.
-Many of Napa’s tasting rooms follow along the Silverado Trail, a beautiful and scenic 29-mile route where you can enjoy a nice, tranquil hike.
+Many of Napa’s tasting rooms follow along the Silverado Trail, a beautiful and scenic drive through northern California where you can enjoy a nice, tranquil hike.
 For a change of scenery, you can enjoy the Santa Cruz wineries tucked within the beautiful Santa Cruz Mountains.

 The earliest settlers in California still leave a cultural mark on California’s Wine Country cuisine today, which features many dishes reminiscent of Europe’s Mediterranean region.
 The Spanish planted the first olive trees in California, which are still grown today and are used in dishes such as pizzas and pastas.
 The Italian settlers brought grapes, bread, and vegetable sauces which are apparent throughout the Wine Country’s cuisine today.
 Other foods associated with this region include artisanal cheeses and herbs.
 These combinations of ingredients give a unique flavor to Mediterranean-style dishes.